 The ESF does not maintain cash in commercial bank accounts.
 The Treasury processes investments and redemptions.
-Fund Balance with Treasury at September 30, 2015 is composed of the suspended daily reinvestment of the dollar-balance of the Exchange Stabilization Fund in order to avoid exceeding the statutory debt limit.
+Fund Balance with Treasury at September 30, 2015 is composed of the suspended daily reinvestment of the dollar-balance of the Exchange Stabilization Fund in order to avoid exceeding the statutory debt limit, which was subsequently reinvested in fiscal year 2016.